open-cluster-management/grc-ui/README.md

 | `npm run shrinkwrap:clean`       | Regenerates a clean `npm-shrinkwrap.json` - THIS COMMAND SHOULD ONLY BE USED IN EXTREME CIRCUMSTANCES.                           |
 | `npm run storybook`              | Start the storybook.  |

-> Note: The build process leverages the Dll and DllReference plugins to extract vendor plugins for faster build times and improve browser caching.
+  **Note**: The build process leverages the Dll and DllReference plugins to extract vendor plugins for faster build times and improve browser caching.
 A separate bundle is created for 3rd-party client-side libraries.
 The generated bundle is sourced (_public/dll.vendor.js_) along with its manifest (_vendor-manifest.json_).
 If new client dependencies are added or existing versions of dependencies are updated, this module needs to be regenerated and recommitted back into source control.
 Run the following command  `npm run build:dll`.

 ## Links